 FE News Article Submission and Style Guide

-FE News encourage you to share your article across your social networks, but to publish it in full on your own site, please credit FE News as the original source of the article, and include a link to the original article.
+FE News encourage you to share your article across your social networks but to publish it in full on your own site.
+Please wait at least 48 hours after it has gone live on FE News, and credit FE News as the original source of the article, with a link to the original article.

-To submit your article to be scheduled as a main feature, make sure to select the “Exclusive to FE News” category.
+- To submit your article to be scheduled as a main feature, make sure to select the “Exclusive to FE News” category.

-If this has been previously published on your own site or social media platform, include a credit to the original post.
+If this has been previously published on your own site or social media platform, please include a credit to the original post.

 Writing and Style Guide for FE News